arcanis/typanion/website/docs/predicates/helpers.md

 Ensure that the values all match `spec` and, if they do, run the followup validations as well.
 Since those followups will not contribute to the inference (only the lead schema will), you'll typically want to put here anything that's a logical validation, rather than a typed one (cf the [Cascading Predicates](#Cascading-predicate) section).

+One note of caution when using `applyCascade` with coercion: since the cascading predicates will need to operate on the coerced result of the received value, `applyCascade` will apply the coercion operations before shelling out to the cascading predicates, and revert them after they have finished executing.
+This is typically an implementation detail, except if the source data contain setters, which may then be triggered repeatedly.

 ## `isNullable`

 ```ts